-A soap bubble delicate and ethereal that quivers in space by filling it with white light of the north: this is the image immediately evoked by YOKO, The new table lamp given by Foscarini for euroluce 2013.
+A delicate and impalpable soap bubble, which quivers in space filling it with white light from the north: this is the image immediately evoked by YOKO, The new table lamp given by Foscarini to euroluce 2013.

-Immaterial and ethereal, Simple and extremely refined: YOKO with the Norwegian designers Andersson & Voll reread the archetype of the table lamp and the tip in a bold reversal typological, resting on a gentle volume luminaire made of transparencies.
-The result is an intersection perfect, simple and lightweight, which is inspired by the image of a bubble in voltage that rests on the light source.
+Immaterial and ethereal, Simple and extremely refined: YOKO with the Norwegian designers Andersson & Voll they reinterpret the archetype of the table lamp and overturn it in a bold typological inversion, placing a delicate volume made of transparencies on the lighting body.
+The result is a perfect intersection, simple and light, inspired by the image of a bubble in tension that rests on the light source.

 The essential Scandinavian style is emphasized by the choice of different colors, light and just mentioned, that recall the northern light and colored in shades of light reflected and the upper body.

-YOKO is born and takes shape thanks to a long and accurate materials research and form, developed through countless tests played on a knife-millimeter, with meticulous attention to the curvature of the lines.
-Technology, extremely refined, plays a key role but remains hidden, hidden by thin line and the perfection of balance between the two volumes.
+YOKO is born and takes shape thanks to a long and accurate materials research and on the shape, developed thanks to countless tests played on the edge of the millimeter, with obsessive attention to the curvature of the lines.
+The extremely refined technology plays a fundamental role but remains hidden, hidden by the rarefied line and the perfection of the balance between the two volumes.

-The development of the original concept, moved with great skill in an advanced process of industrialization - based on the technique of blown molding and on the choice of a material such as polymethylmethacrylate - Made it possible to create an object of immediate reading and strong personality.
+The development of the original concept, transferred with great skill in an advanced industrialization process - based on the technique of blown molding and on the choice of a material such as polymethylmethacrylate - made it possible to create an object of immediate reading and strong personality.

-The choice of the name, born dall'assonanza two syllables, similar but not identical, ideally emphasizes the dialogue between the two volumes of YOKO: a fascinating and balanced play of transparency that gives it a soft and vibrant in every corner of the house.
+The choice of the name, born from the assonance of two similar but not identical syllables, ideally underlines the dialogue between the two volumes of YOKO: a fascinating and balanced play of transparencies that gives a soft and vibrant atmosphere to every corner of the house.